Dronningens Tværgade 5: Architecture

 Dronningens Tværgade 5 is constructed with three storeys above a walk-out basement.
 The two slightly projecting outer bays are wider than the three central ones.
-In the outer bay to the left is a gateway topped by a ganlight and in the one to the right is a basement entrance topped by a hood mould supported by corbels.
+In the outer bay to the left is a gateway topped by a fanlight, and in the one to the right is a basement entrance topped by a hood mould supported by corbels.
 The two outer bays are on the ground floor finished with shadow joints, a detail first mentioned in 1851.
 Other decorative elements include blank bands between the central windows on the upper floors and a modillioned cornice.
 The roof features a three-bay wall dormer, flanked by two smaller dormer windows.

 An eight-bay side wing extends from the rear side of the building along the west side of a narrow courtyard.
 Its facade is dotted with ornamental wall anchors.
 On the other side of the courtyard is a somewhat shorter and free-standing side wing.
 At the far end of the courtyard stands a one-storey, detached rear wing.
 It was originally used as a bank building.
 The main entrance has a stone portal.